What is an English Literature Degree?

 As an English literature graduate, your exposure to diverse writing styles and ability to analyze and condense complex ideas could serve you well in this field.
 You would use those skills to create comprehensive and clear instruction manuals, FAQ pages and other technical documentation.

-The role of a technical writer is expected to grow by 6% through 2031, offering promising opportunities.
-The median salary for this role was $78,060 in 2021, according to BLS.*
+The roles in PR are expected to increase by 5% through 2034, and the median salary for this role was $69,780 in 2024, according to BLS.*

 As a human resources (HR) specialist, your role extends beyond routine administrative tasks.
 You would be responsible for nurturing the organization's culture and people.
 This involves interacting effectively with employees and communicating company policies, benefits and changes in a clear and impactful way.